 In partnership with other DOE sites in Oak Ridge, Keim led the design team for a new American Museum of Science and Energy that opened in 2018, transforming a vacant commercial space into a multi-use attraction with all-new exhibits, videos, and interactive displays about the history and missions of ORNL, the Y-12 National Security Complex, and the historic K-25 site.

-Before joining ORNL, Keim was director of Public and Governmental Affairs at the Y-12 National Security Complex, where he worked to improve awareness of Y-12 operations through increased media coverage, start-up of Y-12 social media sites, and publication of an annual Community Investment Report.
+Before joining ORNL in March 2012, Keim was director of Public and Governmental Affairs at the Y-12, a National Nuclear Security Administration site in Oak Ridge, where he expanded media coverage, launched social media sites, and published a new annual Community Investment Report.
 Keim’s staff also coordinated dedication of the nation’s storehouse for weapons-grade uranium, the Highly Enriched Uranium Materials Facility, in March 2010.

-Keim previously was an editor and reporter for the Knoxville (Tennessee) News Sentinel, where he served as the lead editor on county government coverage that won four national awards, launched the annual Book of Lists and monthly Greater Knoxville Business Journal, and represented the News Sentinel on national cable and local television news broadcasts.
+Prior to joining the DOE complex, Keim was an editor and reporter for the Knoxville (Tennessee) News Sentinel, leading national award-winning coverage, launching the annual Book of Lists and monthly Greater Knoxville Business Journal, and appearing on national cable and local news broadcasts.

-Keim is a member of the boards of Contact Care Line, Second Harvest Food Bank of East Tennessee, and the Distinguished Professionals Education Institute, which recruits professionals to public school classrooms in Knoxville and Nashville.
+Outside of his ORNL responsibilities, Keim is chairman of the Distinguished Professionals Education Institute (dba Professionals Teach), which recruits professionals to teach in public school classrooms in Tennessee, and is a board member of Second Harvest Food Bank of East Tennessee.
 He is a member of the Leadership Knoxville class of 2006 and the University of Tennessee Chancellor’s Associates class of 2010.
 He earned a bachelor’s degree in journalism from the honors college at Ohio University.